blakadder/zigbee/_zigbee/Sonoff_ZBBridge.md

 16:31:14 ZIG: No zigbee devices data in Flash
 ```

-Depending on your intended usage, now either setup the ZBBridge for use with Tasmota (i.e. for zigbee2mqtt-style functionality), or with the Home Assistant ZHA integration.
-It can only be configured for one mode at a time, not both at once.
+Depending on your intended usage, setup the ZBBridge:

-## For Tasmota (zigbee2tasmota)
+## For Zigbee2Tasmota)
-By default, 'Sonoff ZbBridge (75)' is selected as the module configuration.
-If you have used ZHA mode, or made other changes, you will need to reselect it to use this mode.

 You can start pairing Zigbee devices with `ZbPermitJoin 1` command.

 Read [Zigbee](http://tasmota.github.io/docs/Zigbee) documentation for complete guide to pairing and managing your devices.

+`Sonoff ZbBridge (75)` is set as the default module.
+If you're switching back to Zigbee2Tasmota from ZHA make sure module is configured back to 75.

 ## For Home Assistant (ZHA)
+This mode creates a TCP bridge from the zigbee module to Home Assistant.
+In this case Tasmota is only relaying all the messages from the zigbee module to ZHA and **you cannot use any Zigbee commands in Tasmota console in this mode.
+All setup needs to be done from Home Assistant ZHA integratioon.**

-After Zigbee firmware is flashed apply the template
+After Zigbee firmware is flashed and confirmed working in ZIgbee2Tasmota mode, apply the template:

 ```json
 {"NAME":"ZHA ZBBridge","GPIO":[56,208,0,209,59,58,0,0,0,0,0,0,17],"FLAG":0,"BASE":18}
 ```

-Create a rule in Tasmota to start TCPBridge on boot
+Create a rule in Tasmota to start TCPBridge on boot:
 ```console
 Rule1 ON System#Boot do TCPStart 8888 endon
 ```